Remember, my friends, the views expressed by the host on this program documented to be almost always right.

 You're breaking up on me again.

-Sorry, but I gotta go.
+Sorry, but I got to go.

-Thanks very much, Wayne, for the uh call.
+Thanks very much, Wayne, for the call.

 There's got to be a hurricane somewhere.

-CNN has is there a hurricane out there?
+CNN has, is there a hurricane out there?

 Max Mayfield's on CNN.